 Boondocking Regulations

 If you prefer a more off-the-grid experience, boondocking is popular in Oklahoma.
 The state has several public lands, including national forests and Bureau of Land Management (BLM) properties, where boondocking is allowed.
 In Oklahoma, popular boondocking locations include the Ouachita National Forest and Black Kettle National Grassland.
-These areas offer beautiful scenery and a peaceful environment if you seek a more rustic RV experience.
+These areas offer beautiful scenery and a peaceful environment if you want a more rustic RV experience.
 However, boondocking has rules, such as limits on how long you can stay in one spot (usually 14 days) and requirements for waste disposal.
 You must also pack out all trash and minimize environmental impact by following the Leave No Trace principles.

-RV Insurance Requirements
+Oklahoma RV Insurance Requirements

 Rules for Camping on Public Land